 Lindy Hop

-Lindy Hop (also known as Jitterbug, East Coast Swing and later, Rock and Roll) was in Harlem, New York City in the late 1920s.
-Considered to have been created out of the Charleston and Breakaway (among other dances) by George “Shorty” Snowden and Mattie Purnell at Harlem’s Rockland Palace, the Lindy exploded in popularity, first into the (White) American mainstream and then, with the Second World War, around the world.
+Lindy Hop (also known as Jitterbug, East Coast Swing and later, Rock and Roll dance) was born in Harlem, New York City in the late 1920s.
+Considered to have been created primarily out of the Charleston and Breakaway by George “Shorty” Snowden and Mattie Purnell at Harlem’s Rockland Palace, the Lindy exploded in popularity, first into the White American mainstream and then, with the Second World War, around the world.
 Innovations in music, dance, fashion and more were all part of the Harlem Rennaissance: a movement centred in Harlem focused on raising the profile of African American culture.
 The biggest and most famous venue was the Savoy Ballroom, the “Home of Happy Feet” – a block long ballroom with two bandstands and constant live music that became home to Whitey’s Lindy Hoppers: the most famous group of Swing Era dancers, who appeared on stage, film and toured around the world.

 Learn more about Lindy history and the Harlem Rennaissance here: